GOP’s Biden vote revolt is atypical challenge for McConnell

 Aides expect a majority of GOP senators to join McConnell and all Democrats in shooting down the electoral vote challenges.
 Cotton is considered another presidential contender.

 McConnell, 78, has served as Republican leader since 2007 and is the longest-serving Senate GOP leader in history.
+But his status as majority leader is in peril for reasons outside the intraparty Electoral College tussle.
+The GOP majority in the Senate teetered early Wednesday as razor-thin margins separated vote totals for Republican and Democratic candidates in the state’s twin runoff elections.
+Losing both would cost McConnell his majority.

 McConnell hasn’t shied from past battles with the party’s conservative base.
 He’s won more than not lately, but in 2010 and 2012 fringe GOP candidates in Nevada, Colorado and Indiana appeared to cost the party seats.
 But he turned the tide in 2014, beating back a primary challenge of his own and leading the GOP to Senate control after eight years in the minority.